smguru/pragmagrid.github.io/_posts/2016-08-05-hackathon.md

 * **Topic 1: <br>[Extension of the existing PRAGMA Cloud Testbed site][1]**
   <br>Possible project:
   * Setting up a node (with or without ENT) and registering the node to the PRAGMA Cloud Scheduler.
-Possibly start a virtual cluster via cloud scheduler
+Possibly start a virtual cluster via cloud scheduler.

 * **Topic 2: <br>[Applications that add more visibility and analytical ability to PRAGMA Cloud Testbed services][2]**
   <br>Possible projects:
   * An API for querying the Cloud Scheduler database for registered sites and new real-time visualizations of the results for PRAGMA Testbed sites.
   * New visualization that monitors current bookings (running virtual clusters), on what sites, and what is remaining site availability.
-Possibly name of a virtual cluster
+Possibly name of a virtual cluster.

 * **Topic 3: <br>[Applications that search, query, discover or generally mine biodiversity data through Lifemapper APIs][3]**